jinyun1tang/EcoSIM/README.md

 Find the executable under ./local/bin/ecosim.f90.x

-make test CC=icc CXX=icpc FC=ifort F90=1
+make test CC=icc CXX=icpc FC=ifort

-will check if the code is downloaded properly.
+will do regression test to check if the code is downloaded properly.
 (Hower, because compiler difference, tests may fail.)

 For gnu compilers, change icc, icpc and ifort into gcc, g++ and gfortran, respectively.